jtara1/tele/README.md

 ### Publish

-On host OS and its network, you should expose or redirect to its `localhost:3010`
+On host OS and its network, you should expose or redirect to its `localhost:3010`, grafana, the dashboard for querying and graphs

 ### Security